emmajanedrews/base-template/_posts/2017-03-27-what-you-need-to-know-about-home-inspections.md

 {% include pullquote.html %}

 There are actually two reasons.
-First, it gives you a clear understanding about the condition of the property that you’re about to purchase.
-No property is perfect, and there will be a list of deferred maintenance with any home, but you want to be able to plan financially to take care of anything found of the report.
-Second, there may be some big ticket issues, such as roof, plumbing, or foundation issues that would be pretty costly to fix.
+First, it gives you a clear understanding of the condition of the property that you’re about to purchase.
+No property is perfect, and there will be a list of deferred maintenance with any home, but you want to be able to plan financially to take care of anything found on the report.
+Second, there may be some big-ticket issues, such as roof, plumbing, or foundation issues that would be pretty costly to fix.
 Finding out about these issues allows you to negotiate a solution with the seller.
 You can either ask for a credit or a price reduction.

 **Why is it so important to hire a good inspector?**